ehsanlatif/CSCI-4800-6800-HCI-Term-Project/milestone3/ideation.md

 #### UserStory 6.
 As a programmer working for a company, I want to be able to share my work with my coworkers so that we can work on project together at the same time, offering feedback and comments.
 1. Provide feedback without disrupting other's work.
-2. Chat function or some type of communication function
+2. Chat function or some type of communication function.
 ![design6](wireframes/userstory6.png)

 ### Preliminary Designs